CoralRocker/C-LinkedList-Generic/README.md

 # Creating a Linked List
 Linked Lists should be created by using the provided `LL* initLinkedList(void* val)` method and manipulated using the given methods to ensure that no undocumented behavior occurs.
 The `void freeLinkedList(LL* start)` method is provided to free memory used by the list.

+# Basic Quirks To Be Aware Of
+The LinkedList works because `void*` can be any type.
+You will get warnings when passing any value to it unless you cast said value to `void*` by doing `(void*)xyz`.
+There is currently no way to track what type of variable the list holds.
+It is up to you to do so.
+I am working on making a simple system to keep track of types, but there is no way to standardize the types, so it will be up to the programmer to keep track of types.

 # More information
 The header file is thoroughly commented, and contains more insights on the uses and quirks of each method in its headings and comments.